-The Madrasa and Fountain al-Shu'aybiyya was established in 1150 by Nur al-Din at Bab Antakeya as a shafi'ite waqf dedicated to the memory of his jurist Shu'ayb ben Ali-Hassan.
+The complex including a madrasa and fountain (qastal) known as al-Shu'aybiyya is located just inside Bab Antakiyya in the old city of Aleppo.
+It was established in 1150 by Nur al-Din Mahmud ibn Zangi as a shafi'ite institution dedicated to the memory of his jurist Shu'ayb ibn Ali Hasan.
 The actual structure was erected on the former site of the mosque built by Umar ibn al-Khattab in 636, hence serving as a landmark at the western end of the Roman Decumanus, inside the walled city.
 It is the second madrasa Nur al-Din founded in Aleppo, after the Halawiyya.

 The door to the madrasa, below the porch, has a wide lintel built of joggled voussoirs that form geometric motifs.
 Similar stones were used to make the shallow arch above the lintel.
 The hall, which is largely destroyed, was composed of two rows of six cross vaults, carried on two monolithic columns at the center with Corinthian capitals.